 DOWNSCALE ERRORS are generally caused by water addition to the vapor stream before it reaches the vapor bulb.
-Even small quantities of water can appreciably desuperheat the vapor and destroy Monitor accuracy and reliability.
-Some of the places where this can occur will now be pointed out and corrective measures suggested.
+Even small quantities of water can appreciably desuperheat the vapor and destroy monitor accuracy and reliability.
+Here are some of the places where this can occur, with suggestive corrective measures:

-Overhead spray systems for washing pans are a common source of trouble if any water remains in the spray header; it can be heated by the superheated vapor during the strike to its boiling point and periodically spurt out to mix with the vapor.
+Overhead spray systems for washing pans are a common source of trouble.
+If any water remains in the spray header, it can be heated by the superheated vapor during the strike to its boiling point and periodically spurt out to mix with the vapor.
 Each time this happens, the oversaturation reading will drop suddenly, often below zero, and slowly recover toward a correct reading.
 A hole should be drilled at the lowest point of such a spray system, 3/8" or so in order that the header will drain completely before the next strike is started.
-Needless to say, wash water valves should be checked to be sure that they are leak free.
+Needless to say, wash water valves should be checked to be sure that they are leak-free.

-Steam out valves should preferably be located in a horizontal run near to the pan to eliminate the possibility of vapor condensing in a riser outside the pan and accumulating to a level that would be heated to the boiling point and spurt into the pan vapor.
+Steam out valves should be located in a horizontal run near the pan to eliminate the possibility of vapor condensing in a riser outside the pan and accumulating to a level that would be heated to the boiling point and spurt into the pan vapor.

-Experience confirms that minor water leaks at pan walls such as window wash sprays do not affect Monitor readings as they quickly mix with boiling massecuite.
+Minor water leaks at pan walls such as window wash sprays do not affect monitor readings as they quickly mix with boiling massecuite.
 Only those that can be shattered into the vapor stream ahead of the measuring point cause trouble.

-Pans equipped with overhead drive circulators present a problem if the shaft packing is water lubricated.
-A small flow of water will find its way down the shaft and mix safely with the boiling massecuite but, if the packing is not well maintained, increasing water leakage will flip off the rotating shaft and couplings and be picked up by the vapor.
-It is better in this case, to meter the flow of water to the packing by means of a needle valve or rotameter and keep it low enough to prevent vapor cooling.
+Pans equipped with overhead drive circulators present a problem if the shaft packing is waterlubricated.
+A small flow of water will find its way down the shaft and mix safely with the boiling massecuite, but if the packing is not well maintained, increasing water leakage will flip off the rotating shaft and couplings and be picked up by the vapor.
+In this case, it is better to meter the flow of water to the packing by means of a needle valve or rotameter and keep it low enough to prevent vapor cooling.

-As noted earlier, excessive water flow or temperature of reference chamber might make a small downscale error due to friction drop through the exit window but it is very doubtful if the connection is made with 1/4"OD tubing.
+As noted earlier, excessive water flow or reference chamber temperature tmight make a small downscale error due to friction drop through the exit window, but this is unlikely if the connection is made with 1/4" OD tubing.
 This is easily checked by shutting off the water flow for a few seconds to see if there is any appreciable change in monitor reading.

-Occasionally a barometric condenser is encountered which is poorly baffled internally and allows water to splash back into the entering vapor line at high water flow rates.
-It is then apt to find its way back into the pan separator, especially if the vapor line slopes toward the pan.
-If it mixes with vapor ahead of a bulb installed at point C, it will cause erratic down-scale errors (see Figure 5).
-This situation can sometimes be improved by moving the element to point A or B but eventually the condenser design should be improved.
-When condensers are located below the pan vapor outlet, the measuring element should best be located in the vertical run so that the reference water definitely goes to the condenser.
+Occasionally a barometric condenser with poor internal baffles allows water to splash back into the entering vapor line at high water flow rates.
+That water may find its way back into the pan separator, especially if the vapor line slopes toward the pan.
+If it mixes with vapor ahead of a bulb installed at point C, it will cause erratic downscale errors (see Figure 5).
+This situation can sometimes be improved by moving the element to point A or B, but eventually the condenser design should be improved.
+When condensers are located below the pan vapor outlet, the measuring element should be located in the vertical run so that the reference water definitely goes to the condenser.